Module Catalog¶

 Module Enable/Disable¶

-Core modules cannot be disabled as they are required for the platform to function.
+Core modules (health, system, ui, ws, incidents, webhook_ingest) are always loaded and cannot be disabled — they are required for the platform to function.

 Adding a Custom Module¶